Imports from countries outside the European Union (EU)

 The importation of particular plants and plant products from certain third countries (countries outside of the European Community) is prohibited.

 In general, all plants and some categories of plant produce that are permitted to enter Northern Ireland from third countries must be accompanied by a phytosanitary certificate.
-This confirms that the plants or plant produce to which it relates have been officially inspected in the country of origin (or country of despatch), comply with statutory requirements for entry into the EC, are free from quarantine pests and diseases. .
+This confirms that the plants or plant produce to which it relates have been officially inspected in the country of origin (or country of dispatch), comply with statutory requirements for entry into the EC, are free from quarantine pests and diseases. .
 Any plants that are imported directly into Northern Ireland from outside of the EU may only enter via Belfast City or International Airports, Belfast Port, Larne Port or Warrenpoint Port and must comply with all relevant Plant Health legislation.
 For more detail on what is regulated under Plant Health legislation, please refer to the summary guide below or see here.